Monogamy relations of all quantum correlation measures for multipartite quantum systems

 where $\rho_{AB_i}$, $i=1,...,N-1$, are the reduced density matrices, $\mathcal{Q}(\rho_{A|B_1B_2\cdots B_{N-1}})$ denotes the quantum correlation $\mathcal{Q}$ of the state $\rho_{AB_1B_2 \cdots B_{N-1}}$ under bipartite partition $A|B_1B_2\cdots B_{N-1}$.
 For simplicity, we denote $\mathcal{Q}(\rho_{AB_i})$ by $\mathcal{Q}_{AB_i}$, and $\mathcal{Q}(\rho_{A|B_1B_2 \cdots B_{N-1}})$ by $\mathcal{Q}_{A|B_1B_2\cdots B_{N-1}}$.
 One can define the $\mathcal{Q}$-monogamy score for the $N$-partite state $\rho_{AB_1B_2 \cdots B_{N-1}}$,

-Non-negativity of $\delta_{\mathcal{Q}}$ for all quantum states implies the monogamy of $\mathcal{Q}$.
-For instance, the square of the concurrence has been shown to be monogamous \cite{AKE,SSS} for all multi-qubit states.
-However, there are other measures like entanglement of formation, quantum discord, and quantum work deficit which are known to be nonmonogamous for pure three-qubit states \cite{GLGP, RPAK}.
+$\delta_{\mathcal{Q}}\geq0$ implies Eq. (\ref{ll}) satisfied the monogamy relation.
+For example, the square of the concurrence has been proved satisfied the monogamy inequality \cite{AKE,SSS} for all multi-qubit states.
+However, other measures such as entanglement of formation, quantum discord are failed to be monogamous for pure three-qubit states \cite{GLGP, RPAK}.

-Given any quantum correlation measure that is non-monogamic for a multipartite quantum state, it is always possible to find a monotonically increasing function of the measure which is monogamous for the same state \cite{SPAU}.
-It has been proved that for arbitrary dimensional tripartite states, there exists $\beta_{\min}(\mathcal{Q})\in R$ such that for any $\gamma\geq \beta_{\min}(\mathcal{Q})$, the quantum correlation measure $\mathcal{Q}$ satisfies the following monogamy relation \cite{SPAU}
+From the results in Ref. \cite{SPAU}, given any quantum correlation measure, one can always find a function of the given measure that is monogamous for the same state.
+For arbitrary dimensional tripartite states, it has been shown that there exists a $\beta_{\min}(\mathcal{Q})\in R$ such that for any $\gamma\geq \beta_{\min}(\mathcal{Q})$, $\mathcal{Q}$ satisfies

-In the following, we denote $\beta=\beta_{\min}(\mathcal{Q})$ the minimal value such that $\mathcal{Q}$ satisfies the above inequality.
+In the following, we denote $\beta=\beta_{\min}(\mathcal{Q})$ the minimal value such that $\mathcal{Q}$ satisfies the above inequality for convenience.
 Generalizing the conclusion (\ref{aq}) to the $N$ partite case, we have the following result.

 {\bf[Theorem 1]}.
 For any $d\otimes d_1\otimes\cdots \otimes d_{N-1}$ state $\rho_{AB_1B_2\cdots B_{N-1}}$, we have

 for $\alpha\geq\beta$, $N\geq 3$.

 {\sf [Proof]}.
 The Eq. (\ref{th1}) reduces to Eq. (\ref{aq}) for $N=3$.
 Suppose the Theorem 1 holds for $N-2$.
 Then, if we consider the state $\rho_{AB_2\cdots B_{N-1}}$, we have